lala-hakobyan/tech-knowledge-base/frontend-fullstack/react/architecture-react.md

 #### Best Practices for Next.js Custom CSS/Sass Styles

 1. Try to contain CSS imports to a **single JavaScript or TypeScript entry file**.
 2.  **Import global styles and Tailwind stylesheets in the root of your application.**
     Global styles can be imported into any layout, page, or component inside the `app` directory.
-However, since Next.js uses React's built-in support for stylesheets to integrate with Suspense, this currently doesn't remove stylesheets as you navigate between routes, which can lead to conflicts.
+However, since Next.js uses React's built-in support for stylesheets to integrate with `Suspense`, this currently doesn't remove stylesheets as you navigate between routes, which can lead to conflicts.
 That's why it's recommended **to use global styles for truly global CSS, and CSS Modules for scoped CSS**. **It's also recommended to import global styles and Tailwind stylesheets in the root of your application.**
 3. Extract shared styles into **shared components to avoid duplicate imports**.
 4. For better maintainability and scalability, the following approach can be used:
-    * Use **Sass instead of just CSS** because Sass provides **many** benefits, such as the opportunity to create custom reusable variables and mixins.
+    - Use **Sass instead of just CSS** because Sass provides **many** benefits, such as the opportunity to create custom reusable variables and mixins.
-    * You can use the following example of a scalable structure:
+    - You can use the following example of a scalable structure:
         ```
         app/
         └── styles/